-Disaster relief workers searching for earthquake survivors in Mexico City are using technology developed by NASA's Jet Propulsion Laboratory and the Department of Homeland Security's Science and Technology Directorate.
+Disaster relief workers searching for earthquake survivors in Mexico City are using technology developed by NASA's Jet Propulsion Laboratory and the Department of Homeland Security's (DHS) Science and Technology Directorate (S&T).
 FINDER, which stands for Finding Individuals for Disaster and Emergency Response, is a suitcase-sized radar instrument capable of detecting human heartbeats under rubble.

 Since 2015, two private companies have licensed the technology and taken it to disaster zones, training relief workers to use it and manufacturing new units.

 "Our hearts go out to the people of Mexico," said Neil Chamberlain, task manager for FINDER at JPL.
 "We're glad to know our technology is being used to make a difference there."
 Mexico City was rocked Tuesday by a 7.1-magnitude earthquake.

 As of Thursday, one of the licensees, a company called SpecOps Group Inc., was in Mexico City and actively searching for survivors.
 President and CEO Adrian Garulay said members of the company were escorted to the disaster site and connected with rescue workers.